Bristol-Myers Squibb has obtained the following independent reviews:

 Select Environmental Data - Independent Assurance Statement

-The environmental data and its presentation in the Report are the sole responsibility of the management of Bristol-Myers Squibb.
-BVNA was not involved in the collection of the information or the drafting of the Report.
+The data and its presentation in the Report are the sole responsibility of the management of Bristol-Myers Squibb.
+BVNA was not involved in the drafting of the data or the Report.

 Scope of work

 Bristol-Myers Squibb requested BVNA to include in its independent review the following:

 - Direct Greenhouse Gas (GHG) emissions (Scope 1) associated with Manufacturing and R&D Facilities, U.S. and Canada Sales Vehicle Fleet , Distribution Centers and Offices

 - Indirect GHG emissions (Scope 2) associated with Manufacturing and R&D Facilities, Distribution Centers and Offices